nojronatron/markdown-toc/README.md

 - `node 20.14.x`.
 - See `package.json` for additional dev dependencies in [my GitHub Project Repo](https://github.com/nojronatron/markdown-toc/).

+### Testing

+Automatically run unit tests in a Terminal by using `npm test`.

+Manual test files are located in the `/test/manual-test-files/` directory.
+Run VS Code, Press F5 to execute the 'Run Extension' Launch Configuration, and then open the folder to get started. _Avoid_ saving changes to the files.

 ## Extension Settings

 Contributes.Command: `markdown-toc.createTOC` "Create Table of Contents"